JetBrains/teamcity-documentation/topics/typed-parameters.md

 ## Manually Configuring Parameter Specification

-You can also configure a specification manually — using a specially formatted string with the syntax similar to the one used in [service messages](service-messages.md) (`typeName key='value'`).
+You can also configure a parameter's specification manually — using a specially formatted string with the syntax similar to the one used in [service messages](service-messages.md) (`typeName key='value'`).
 For example, for the text label, use `text label='some label' regex='some pattern'`.

 ## Copying Parameter Specification